wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

  `~query.requests` returns information about queries and the associated user.
 It helps you examine whether one of your users stands out as the person who might be causing the performance problem.
 Often, new users unintentionally send many queries to Wavefront, especially if they use the API for the queries.
 The results can become difficult to interpret, and system performance might suffer.

-## Examine Ingested Data Points
+## Examine Ingested Metric Points

-Your Wavefront instance includes an HTTP endpoint that returns a sampling of the ingested data points that have specified characteristics.
-You can use the returned list of points (typically as input to a script that you write) to answer questions like the following:
+Your Wavefront instance includes an HTTP endpoint that returns a sampling of the ingested metric points that have specified characteristics.
+You can use the returned list of points to help you answer questions like:

 * Show me some ingested points with metric names that start with the prefix `Cust`.
 * How many pps come from hosts with names that start with the prefix `web`?